European Broadcasting Union

-The European Broadcasting Union (EBU; Union européenne de radio-télévision, UER) is an alliance of public service media organisations whose countries are within the European Broadcasting Area or who are members of the Council of Europe.
-As of 2024, it is made up of 112 member organizations from 54 countries, and 30 associate members from a further 19 countries.
-It was established in 1950, and had its administrative headquarters in Geneva and technical office in Brussels.
+The European Broadcasting Union (EBU; Union européenne de radio-télévision, UER) is an alliance of public service media organisations in countries within the European Broadcasting Area (EBA) or who are members of the Council of Europe.
+As of 2024, it is made up of 123 member organisations from 56 countries, and 31 associate members from a further 20 countries.
+It was established in 1950, and has its administrative headquarters in Geneva.

 The EBU owns and operates the Eurovision and Euroradio telecommunications networks on which major television and radio broadcasts are distributed live to its members.
 It also operates the daily Eurovision news exchange in which members share breaking news footage.
 In 2017, the EBU launched the Eurovision Social Newswire, an eyewitness and video verification service.
 Led by Head of Social Newsgathering, Derek Bowler, the service provides members of the EBU with verified and cleared-for-use newsworthy eyewitness media emerging on social media.

-The EBU, in co-operation with its members, produces programmes and organizes events in which its members can participate, such as the Eurovision Song Contest, its best known production, or the Eurovision Debates between candidates for president of the European Commission for the 2014 and 2019 parliamentary elections.
-The Director-General is Noel Curran since 2017.
+The EBU, in co-operation with its members, produces programmes and organises events in which its members can participate, such as the Eurovision Song Contest, its best known production, or the Eurovision Debates between candidates for president of the European Commission for the 2014, 2019 and 2024 parliamentary elections.
+Noel Curran has been director-general since 2017.

 General description

-EBU members are public service media (PSM) broadcasters whose output is made, financed, and controlled by the public, for the public.
-PSM broadcasters are often established by law but are non-partisan, independent and run for the benefit of society as a whole.
+EBU members are public service media (PSM) broadcasters established by law but are non-partisan, independent, and run for the benefit of society as a whole.

-EBU members come from as far north as Iceland and as far south as Egypt, from Ireland in the west and Azerbaijan in the east, and almost every nation from geographical Europe in between.
-Associate Members are from countries and territories beyond Europe, such as Canada, Japan, India and China.
-Associate members from the United States include ABC, CBS, NBC, CPB, NPR, APM and the only individual station, Chicago-based classical music radio WFMT.
+EBU members come from as far north as Iceland and as far south as Algeria, from Portugal in the west to Azerbaijan in the east, and almost every nation from geographical Europe in between.
+Associate members from the United States include ABC, CBS, NBC, CPB, NPR, APM, and the only individual station, Chicago-based classical music radio WFMT.

-Membership is for media organisations whose countries are within the European Broadcasting Area, as defined by the International Telecommunication Union, or who are members of the Council of Europe.
+Membership is for media organisations in countries within the European Broadcasting Area (EBA), as defined by the International Telecommunication Union, or who are members of the Council of Europe.